 Action Items are “discrete tasks to be accomplished by the team.”
 Notice the word accomplished is part of the definition?
-That means your Action Items should be written in such a way that encourages follow-through.
+That means your items should be written in such a way that encourages your team to review outstanding action-items and follow-through.

 There are a few examples of poorly written Action Items: